Readings

 Austin, TX

-Join us for an evening of poetry, story telling, and live music, exploring themes of love, sex, and relationships in celebration of Hollie Hardy’s newly released poetry collection, Lions Like Us published by Red Light Lit Press.
+Join me for a love-drenched evening of poetry and stories, live music and delicious wine in celebration of my newly released poetry collection, Lions Like Us published by Red Light Lit Press.

 Featuring: